The College aim is to value add to a child’s learning. Teaching and Learning is a priority and programs are offered to enhance student learning.

 The College Leadership program fosters leadership and communication skills.
 Students have leadership opportunities through the Student Representative Council and House Leaders program.
 School Captains undergo a selection process that involves an application and interview.
 Students participate in key decision-making bodies of the school and hold positions on the College Council.

-The College offers opportunities for students to broaden their horizons through local programs like the Year 9 City Curriculum and Year 10 Work Experience.
+The College offers opportunities for students to broaden their horizons through local programs like the Year 9 Program and Year 10 Work Experience.
 Students learn to navigate their city, gain an understanding of the ‘real world’ and build their interpersonal skills.

 Students are able to venture overseas as part of our sister school relationship with Nagano High School in Japan and through our community project in Vietnam.